startxfr/helm-repository/docs/charts/cluster-vpa.md

 # STARTX helm : cluster-vpa

-This helm chart is used to deploy VerticalPodAutoscaler instances managed by a dedicated operator.
+This helm chart is used to deploy VerticalPodAutoscaler pod managed by a dedicated operator.
 This chart is part of the cluster-xxx startx helm chart that doesn't create application deployment but rather represent a cluster configuration state orchestrated by gitops tools like ArgoCD.

 ## Requirements and guidelines